alanparley/listr_travel_bucket_list_project/README.md

 * Object oriented programming with Python
 * Web Programming (REST, MVC)
 * Interacting with a PostgreSQL database (CRUD)
-* Using Jinja as a web template engine for the Python programming language
+* Using Jinja as a web template engine for Python

 To run this app in VSCode, you must in run the folowing commands in terminal:
 1. createdb bucket_list